arya2004/leetcode-daily-october-hacktoberfest-2024/solutions/day06/Readme.md

-use stringstream to build a stream of characters and split the words based on whitespace (you can use any other utils as well) use two pointers to find longest matching prefix and suffixe lengths and check if it length of sums gretaer or equal to
+use stringstream to build a stream of characters and split the words based on whitespace (you can use any other utils as well) use two pointers to find longest matching prefix and suffixe lengths and check if it length of sums greater than or equal to length of s2

 ### Time complexity:
 - O(∣sentence1∣+∣sentence2∣)